Affiliate links on Android Authority may earn us a commission. Learn more.

 OEMs add a lot of extra features to their devices over stock Android.
 Occasionally, that includes an app lock or a privacy vault of some sort.
 Samsung’s Secure Folder feature (in the security and lock screen settings) is an excellent example.
 These apps have an advantage over third party apps because they are system-level.
 They can’t be uninstalled, they’re built right into the OEM version of Android, and that all makes it much harder to crack than an uninstallable app.
 If a lock screen isn’t enough, we definitely recommend looking at OEM specific locking features before going with a third party app.
 It’s usually the better option overall with fewer problems.

 Or just use a really good lock screen

 Here’s the thing, folks.
 If people are in your phone, your security can only be so good.
 We really only recommend applocks and vault apps to people with kids because thieves can get around them with enough time.
 A good lock screen with a good pattern/PIN/fingerprint lock will do more to protect your device than any app on this list.
 If you’re worried about extra protection in case of theft, we actually recommend Find My Phone apps that can remotely wipe your device like Google’s option.
-Set up a good lock screen and we have a list of Find My Phone apps just below!

 If we missed any great gallery vault apps for Android, tell us about them in the comments!
 You can also click here to check out our latest Android app and game lists!